Fraction Calculator

 - Subtract: 7/10 - 2/5 = 7/10 - 2 · 2/5 · 2 = 7/10 - 4/10 = 7 - 4/10 = 3/10

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(10, 5) = 10.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 5 = 50.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

 In other words, seven tenths minus two fifths equals three tenths.